randyau/datawebring/README.md

 # Joining the webring

 0. Make sure you fit the join criteria (below)
-1. Submit a pull request to add your site to the list, the managers will review and merge as appropriate
+1. Submit a pull request to `onionring-variables.js` (details below) to add your site to the list, the managers will review and merge as appropriate
 2. Add the little JavaScript snippet in the Installation section to have it show up
 3. (Optional) The CSS is super basic.
 Feel free to locally override it.